 Now, I’m no lawyer, and I can’t guarantee such a recording would hold up in a court of law.

-But it definitely could help if your insurance company ever tries to pull a fast one on you.
+But a call recording or screenshot of your chat messages definitely could help if your insurance company ever tries to pull a fast one on you.

 Fortunately, I never had to whip out the recording because after my accidnet, SafetyWing had my back as promised.